Chapter 2 – Piano

 – Piano –

 Valkyrie is 7 and is sitting at a huge, upright piano in her bedroom.
 I am sitting on the window ledge.
-She has been looking at a pair of absurd pink and white bathers given to her as a recent birthday present, with rows of frilly bits that bring to mind terrace gardens in Indonesia.
+She has been looking at a pair of absurd pink and white bathers given to her as a recent birthday present, with rows of frilly pieces that bring to mind terrace gardens in Indonesia.
 Not flattering as a bathing costume design but excellent for holding rain water and growing vegetables.

 The piano takes up most of her bedroom – put there because it had nowhere else to go in the house.
 It is in good condition with tuned keys, nice wood and an especially resonant and responsive sustain pedal.
 Responsive.